ambit/bms-support/docs/core-navigation-and-search.md

 ---
 layout: docs
-title: Navigation And Search
+title: Navigation And User Permissions
 prev_section: core-changing-your-details
 next_section: core-filters-and-pagination
-permalink: /docs/core-navigation-and-search/
+permalink: /docs/core-navigation-and-user-permissions/
 ---

 BMS is organised into modules, which are the core components of BMS.
 Each module is then split into different functional sections.